IFB-ElixirFr/the-fair-cookbook/content/recipes/assessing-fairness/fair-assessment-fairchecker.md

 ### The "Check" module

-#### Providing a URL and launching the FAIR assessment
+#### Providing a resource identifier and launching the FAIR assessment
-- Provide the URL of your web resource.
-Please note that FAIR-Checker only accepts URLs or DOI.
-This ensures that the F1A principle is automatically verified (Your resource has a unique identifier)
+- Provide the identifier of your web resource.
+Please note that FAIR-Checker only accepts URLs or DOI as identifiers.
+This ensures that the F1A principle is automatically verified (Your resource has a unique identifier).
+Note also that examples of web resources are provided below the text field.

 - Launch evaluation by clicking on the "Test All Metrics" button.
 This will launch the execution of 13 individual tests described in the table below (Description button provides more information about eah test).